 Matcha is considered the highest quality tea Japan has, and is used in Japanese tea ceremonies that date back to the 1500’s.
 The tea ceremony has 4 basic principles: harmony, respect, purity, and tranquility.

-How to Buy the Best Matcha for Lattes
+How to Buy the Best Matcha

 While you can now buy matcha pretty much anywhere, I suggest getting it from a Japanese grocery store, as these will have higher quality, more authentically branded tea.